 “When someone tells me that being a Christian and having firearms are incompatible with the Gospel – baloney,” he said.
 “Now the Gospel is at stake.”

-There is the Jesus of a woman who sent me a letter in response to a newspaper column I wrote saying that gays and lesbians are welcome in the Kingdom.
+There is the Jesus of a woman who sent me a letter in response to something I wrote saying that gays and lesbians are welcome in God’s Kingdom.
 Her Jesus, she assured me, has condemned me to hell for preaching such blasphemy.

 There is the Jesus admired by many in this region who apparently spends most of his time happily sending all Jews, Muslims, Buddhists, and Christians like me to hell.
 That same Jesus is often wrapped up in an American flag, making patriotism and Christianity so intertwined they are indistinguishable.